zed-alpha/shadow-gadgets/README.md

 - If you only need the clip fix for `View`s in a simple static setup or two, you might prefer to put something together from the core techniques demonstrated in [this Stack Overflow answer][SOViewAnswer].
-If that core solution is sufficient, you probably don't want the overhead here.
+If that base solution is sufficient, you probably don't want the overhead here.

 - To disable the target's inherent shadow, its `ViewOutlineProvider` is wrapped in a custom implementation.
 This has the possibility of breaking something if some function or component is expecting the `View` to have one of the static platform implementations; i.e., `BACKGROUND`, `BOUNDS`, or `PADDED_BOUNDS`.
-  This shouldn't cause a fatal error, or anything – it's no different than anything else that uses a custom provider – but you might need to rework some background drawables or the like.
+  This shouldn't cause a fatal error or anything – it's no different than anything else that uses a custom provider – but you might need to rework some background drawables or the like.